-This Commentary is intended to provide program evaluators with guidance on interpreting the Environmental Engineering program criteria.
-Environmental engineering programs can meet these criteria in a variety of ways, and this document is intended to provide only general guidance.
-Program evaluators should use professional judgement is assessing whether the requirements of the program criteria are met, within the context of these guidelines.
+This Commentary is intended to provide program evaluators (PEVs) with guidance on interpreting the Environmental Engineering program criteria.
+Environmental engineering programs can meet these criteria in a variety of ways.
+The guidance provided in this document is not exhaustive but incorporates clarifications that might be helpful to PEVs.
+PEVs should use professional judgement to assess whether the requirements of the program criteria are met, within the context of these guidelines.
+PEVs should not quote or cite this Commentary as a basis for assigning a shortcoming.

-Although this Commentary is primarily intended to address the interpretation of the Environmental Engineering program criteria, there are some aspects of the General Criteria that relate to the program criteria.
+Although this Commentary is primarily intended to address the interpretation of the Environmental Engineering program criteria, there are some aspects of the General Criteria and the Accreditation Policy and Procedures Manual (APPM) that relate to the program criteria.
 These are discussed below.